snowdrop/springboot-to-quarkus-migration/java-analyzer-quarkus/README.md

 mvn quarkus:dev -Dquarkus.args="analyze --jdt-ls-path /PATH/TO/java-analyzer-quarkus/jdt/konveyor-jdtls --jdt-workspace /PATH/TO/java-analyzer-quarkus/jdt -r /PATH/TO/java-analyzer-quarkus/rules ./applications/spring-boot-todo-app"
 ```

-To avoid to pass the arguments to the command, you can use the default properties[application.properties](src/main/resources/application.properties) and just pass the path of the application to be analyzed
+To avoid to pass the arguments to the command, you can use the "default" [application.properties](src/main/resources/application.properties) and just pass the path of the application to be analyzed

 ```shell
 mvn quarkus:dev -Dquarkus.args="analyze ./applications/spring-boot-todo-app"